java-crypto/cross_platform_crypto/docs/rsa_sample_keypair.md

 Private-/Public cryptography needs a key pair for encryption and signing.
 This key pair is usually generated and then stored in files or a key store before the keys are used for encryption or signing.

 As I'm working with online-compiler I'm using use static, hard-coded keys instead of loading them from files.
-This is for demonstration purpose only - **do not do this in production environment!**
+This is for demonstration purpose only - **do not do this in production environment!**.
+As well all of my examples will use **unencrypted** private keys - you should avoid this as well and better work with **encrypted** private keys - find the example here: [RSA encrypted private key example using signature with PKCS#1.5 padding](rsa_encrypted_private_key_example_signature_string.md)

 I generated a RSA key pair with a length of 2048 bit and saved the keys in PEM-encoding (for a usage in **Java**, **PHP**, **CryptoJs** and **NodeJs**) and XML-format when working with **C#**.